-This section describes how to see a list of the parameters on the SystemC Cycle Model, and how to set them.
+This section describes how to see the parameters supported by your SystemC Cycle Model, and how to set them.

 Initialization parameters

 You can change initialization-time (Init) parameters either on the command line prior to simulation, or in the test bench (system_test.cpp) prior to the start of simulation (sc_start).
 Ensure that you recompile for the change to take effect.